-In most cases it is advisable to start with seeing a specialist who will conduct a diagnostic testing and assign а proper therapy.
+In most cases, it is advisable to start with seeing a specialist who will conduct diagnostic testing and assign а proper therapy.
 It is important to understand that pills alone would not lead to success and should be combined with psychological correction.

 3. Psychologist and speech pathologist appointments

 Upon observing a child psychologist and speech pathologist would build an individual treatment plan (based on a patient’s special needs and age) aimed to reduce impairments and increase a child’s learning skills, communication, and social integration.

 4. Undergo a course of neuropsychological correction

 Neuropsychological correction course is a special set of non-drug psychological techniques and exercises that help to restructure specific brain functions and solve behaviorally and learning problems.

 This course involves special exercises that stimulate cognitive, emotional and motor development in children and includes stretching, relaxation, exercises for motor spheres, tongue and jaw muscles, etc.